So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 Snacks From Home

-If your loved one has already been abroad for a while and your wondering what to put in a care package…
+If your loved one has already been abroad for a while and you are wondering what to put in a care package…

 Think no more, send SNACKS!